-For the year ended December 31,

-Non-recurring expenses and advances to customers breakdown 2018 (audited) 2017 (unaudited) (restated) 2017 (audited) 2016 (audited)

-(in thousands of

-Costs related to acquisitions (1) 13,607 10,877 10,877 7,392

-Tax associated with acquisitions (2) - 2,344

-Contract renegotiation (3) - 3,825 3,825 -

-Lease cancellation costs (4) - - - 5,631

-Prepaid expenses (5) - 2,312 13,257 8,091

-Advances to customers (6) 3,383 2,771 2,771 2,590

-Redundancy provision (7) 56,160 - - -

-LTIP remuneration payable in shares (8) 2,300 - - -

-Total non-recurring expenses and advances to customers 75,450 19,785 30,730 26,048
+For the six-m ended Ju • For the year ended December 31, Non-recurring expenses and advances to customers breakdown 2019 2018 2018 2017 (unaudited) 2017 2016 - (unaudited) (unaudited) (audited) (in thousa (restated) (audited) (audited) (III tilousa ilus oi E Costs related to acquisitions (1) 6,228 5,469 13,607 10,877 10,877 7,392 Tax associated with acquisitions (2) - 735 - 2,344 Contract renegotiation (3) - - - 3,825 3,825 - Lease cancellation costs (4) - - - - - 5,631 Prepaid expenses (5) - - - 2,312 13,257 8,091 Advances to customers (6) 1,847 1,647 3,383 2,771 2,771 2,590 Redundancy provision (7) 6,808 56,200 56,160 - - - LTIP remuneration payable in shares (8) - 2,300 Total non-recurring expenses and advances to customers 14,883 64,051 75,450 19,785 30,730 26,048

-(1) Mainly includes expenses incurred in acquisitions during the corresponding years.

-In 2016 this item relates to Real Estate Transfer Tax (or RETT, is a tax levied on the transfer of legal or beneficiary title to real estate assets.
-This tax is calculated on the gain between the fair value of the real estate asset transferred and the transaction price), paid on the transfer of infrastructures in the Netherlands and stamp duty paid on the acquisitions in the United Kingdom.
-(3) This item relates to the cancellation expenses concerning the renegotiation of certain contracts with services providers.
-These renegotiations took place in order to achieve significant savings in costs in subsequent years (non-recurring item) This item relates to the non-cash provision made in relation to the consolidation of the corporate offices in Madrid.
-This

-(4) This tem relates to the non-cash provision made in relation to the consolidation of the corporate offices in Madrid.
-This reorganization took place in 2016 in order to achieve significant savings in rental costs in subsequent years.

-(5) Prior to the early adoption of IFRS 16 this item mainly included prepaid ground rental costs, prepaid energy and agency fees incurred to renegotiate rental contracts and which were taken to the consolidated income statement over the life of the corresponding ground lease contract (non-cash item).

-(6) This item includes the amortization of amounts paid for infrastructures to be dismantled and their corresponding dismantling costs, which are treated as advances to customers in relation to the subsequent services agreement entered into with the customer

-For the year ended December 31,

-Non-recurring expenses and advances to customers 2018
+- (1) Mainly includes expenses incurred in acquisitions during the corresponding years and the amounts recorded in connection with the Employment Reorganization Plan. - (2) In 2016 this item relates to Real Estate Transfer Tax (or RETT, is a tax levied on the transfer of legal or beneficiary title to real estate assets.
+This tax is calculated on the gain between the fair value of the real estate asset transferred and the transaction price), paid on the transfer of infrastructures in the Netherlands and stamp duty paid on the acquisitions in the United Kingdom. - (3) This item relates to the cancellation expenses concerning the renegotiation of certain contracts with services providers.
+These renegotiations took place in order to achieve significant savings in costs in subsequent years (non-recurring item) - (4) This item relates to the non-cash provision made in relation to the consolidation of the corporate offices in Madrid.
+This reorganization took place in 2016 in order to achieve significant savings in rental costs in subsequent years. - This item mainly includes prepaid energy or other operating costs which have been prepaid in advance (non-cash items).
+Prior to the early adoption of IFRS 16 this item mainly included prepaid ground rental costs, prepaid energy and agency fees incurred to renegotiate rental contracts and which were taken to the consolidated income statement over the life of the corresponding ground lease contract (non-cash item). - (6) This item includes the amortization of amounts paid for infrastructures to be dismantled and their corresponding dismantling costs, which are treated as advances to customers in relation to the subsequent services agreement entered into with the customer (MNOs).
+These amounts are deferred over the life of the service contract with the operator as they are expected to generate future economic benefits in existing infrastructures (non-cash item). - (7) This item mainly includes the amounts recorded in accordance with the Employment Reorganization Plan detailed in Note 16.b to the 2019 Interim Consolidated Financial Statements and Note 18.b to the 2018 Audited Consolidated Financial Statements (non-recurring item). - (8) This item corresponds to the LTIP remuneration accrued as of December 31, 2018, which is payable in Cellnex shares.
+See Note 16.b to the 2019 Interim Consolidated Financial Statements and Note 18.b of to the 2018 Audited Consolidated Financial Statements.

-breakdown 2017 2017 2016

-(unaudited)

-(audited) (restated) (audited) (audited)

-(in thous ands of €)

-(MNOs).
-These amounts are deferred over the life of the service contract with the operator as they are expected to generate future economic benefits in existing infrastructures (non-cash item).

-(7) This item mainly includes the amount recorded as of December 31, 2018 in accordance with the Employment Reorganization Plan detailed in Note 18.b to the 2018 Audited Consolidated Financial Statements.

-(8) This item corresponds to the LTIP remuneration accrued as of December 31, 2018, which is payable in Cellnex shares.
-See Note 18.b of to the 2018 Audited Consolidated Financial Statements.